brokenphilip/TMFWSI/README.md

 > While this program is safer than the popular `inetcpl.cpl` alternate method (explained below), it is important to note that this is still a **very unsafe** way of communicating sensitive (login) data to a server and should merely be used as a temporary workaround for those that desperately require the above listed services, hence why the word "fixing" was put in quotes in the first paragraph - a proper fix would be for the maintainers of the TMF Web Services to renew its certificates and employ better security practices overall.

 ## Usage
-1. Head over to [Releases](https://github.com/brokenphilip/OMSIPresence/releases) and download the latest `TMFWSI.zip`
+1. Head over to [Releases](https://github.com/brokenphilip/TMFWSI/releases) and download the latest `TMFWSI.zip`
-2. Extract the ZIP wherever you'd like
+2. Extract the the contents of the zip archive wherever you'd like
 3. When you need to access `ws.trackmania.com`, simply run the program
    - TrackMania Nations/United Forever, as well as some web browsers, will need to be restarted first
-4. Whenever you're done, close the program
+4. Whenever you're done, simply close the program

 ## Troubleshooting
 If you encounter any issues during installation or usage, please refer to the [issue tracker](https://github.com/brokenphilip/TMFWSI/issues?q=).
 If you haven't found your issue, feel free to create a new one.
 If you have any further questions about the project, or if (understandably) using the issue tracker is too confusing, feel free to add me on Discord (`brokenphilip`) and I will try to get back to you as soon as possible. :)